This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Witness the stunning views, explore natural wilderness and become immersed in the history while visiting Hadrian’s Wall and Housesteads Fort.

-Walk alongside the wall to Milecastle 37 and the famous Sycamore Gap, taking in the amazing sights on the way and visit the Fort for a real insight into Roman military life.
+Walk alongside the wall to Milecastle 37 and the famous Sycamore Gap, taking in the amazing sights along the way.

 Note: The Fort is owned by National Trust but maintained by English Heritage.